smithy-lang/smithy/docs/source-2.0/spec/idl.rst

 Relative shape IDs are resolved using the following process:

 #.
-If a :token:`smithy:use_statement` has imported a shape with the same name,
+If a :token:`smithy:UseStatement` has imported a shape with the same name,
    the shape ID resolves to the imported shape ID.
 #.
 If a shape is defined in the same namespace as the shape with the same name,
    the namespace of the shape resolves to the *current namespace*.